livingingroups/trackframe/README.md

 The `trackframe` package simplifies the process of supporting multiple common formats of animal movement data as inputs analysis algorithms.

 This is achieved by providing the `trackframe` object, a non-sf dataframe object along with methods to convert to and from move2, sftrack, vanilla dataframe, and matrix formats.
+Coordinates are stored in UTM easting/northing format with a given epsg time zone.
+Informations about the columns in which `time`, `id`, `easting`, `northing` are stored, are set with attributes.
+These columns can be easily accessed by accessor functions.

 ## Example Use